danil/rc/emacs.md

     C-q C-j
         Insert a newline in the minibuffer.
 (The newline character is really the ASCII character control-J.)

-## Online-Help

-    C-h c
-        Which command does this keystroke invoke.
-    C-h k
-        Which command does this keystroke invoke and what does it do?
-    C-h w
-        What key-combo does this command have?

 ## Search/Replace with regular expressions